Internet Explorer Has Stopped Working – Explained with Solutions

 So, open the Windows Update Settings from your Windows Control Panel and then on the left side panel, click on the “View Update History” option to get to the main setting.

 Now select the recently installed update and uninstall it.
-You can also scroll to the left side to check the information about installation date.
+You can also scroll to the left side to check the information about the installation date.

 Solution No.9 – Windows Registry Fix